dawgfish/calm/docs/nucalm/calm_workshop_nucalm_overview.rst

 **AppStore**

 An AppStore is essentially a classical economics Marketplace.
 Marketplace is the exchange channel between blueprint publishers and consumers.
 Publishers upload or publish their blueprints to the Marketplace to make it available for Consumers.
-Consumers search/browse the Marketplace to find desired Blueprints and then (depending on other considerations) download and use them
+Consumers search/browse the Marketplace to find desired Blueprints and then (depending on other considerations) download and use them.

+- AppStore/Marketplace is ONLY for deployment automation and ease of use.
+- BYOL: Customers need to input their own existing licenses into the apps.
+- NTNX is NOT taking software business from channel.

 Key Actors / Dramatis Persona
 *****************************